 The nation’s lack of affordable housing perpetuates cycles of poverty and keeps millions from living to their full potential.

-In honor of Poverty Awareness Month, we present these five facts about the affordable housing crisis.
+Since knowledge is power, we present these five facts about the affordable housing crisis.

 1. 1 in 4 renters pay half their income on rent.